ethereum/ethereum-org-website/src/content/guides/how-to-use-a-bridge/index.md

 You will have to pay a fee in form of ETH for processing the transaction.

-## 6. Wait for your funds to be moved.
+## 6. Wait for your funds to be moved

 This process should not take more than a 10-20 minutes.

 ## 7. Add the selected layer 2 network to your wallet.